An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

+Please note that, due to space limitations, we primarily present the prompt design at a high level for the code generation task, and the prompts shown are simplified illustrative versions.

 \textbf{Turning Strategies into Evaluators.} With all strategies defined, we can now pair each strategy with a specific LLM to construct a set of evaluators.
 Each evaluator produces an independent correctness score according to its respective evaluation strategy.
-In addition, as the target human score ranges vary across datasets such as CoNaLa~\cite{DBLP:conf/msr/YinDCVN08,DBLP:journals/jss/EvtikhievBSB23} using a 0–4 scale, APR-Assess~\cite{APR-assess} using 0–1, and Summary-Assess~\cite{DBLP:conf/sigsoft/RoyFA21,SIDE} using 1–5, we standardize the output range across all strategies to ensure consistency.
+In addition, as the target human score ranges vary across datasets such as CoNaLa~\cite{DBLP:journals/jss/EvtikhievBSB23} using a 0–4 scale, and Summary-Assess~\cite{DBLP:conf/sigsoft/RoyFA21} using 1–5, we standardize the output range across all strategies to ensure consistency.
 To do this, we include an instruction in each prompt that constrains the LLM to output a score within the 0–100 range.
-In a later stage of \TOOL (described in Section~\ref{final_score_generation}), we apply a linear transformation to map the predicted score from the 0–100 range to the corresponding range used by the evaluation dataset.